auge8472/NewGRF-Auges-Basic-Roadset/Readme.md

 | asphalt country road        | 90km/h      | Yes      | No     | Yes           | 1970              |
 | highway (1st generation)    | 90km/h      | Yes      | No     | No            | 1930              |
 | highway (2nd generation)    | 120km/h     | Yes      | No     | No            | 1975              |

+## Artwork and code

+The most sprites and the code are adopted from or at least inspired by other GPL-2-licensed sets of the following authors:

+- GarryG
+- Kruemelchen
+- Andrew350
+- Ufiby
+- supermop

+I'm sorry if I forgot someone.
+If so, remind me please.
+Thank you all.